Climate change in the Maldives

-Climate change in the Maldives is a major issue for the country.
-As an archipelago of low-lying islands and atolls, many parts of the Maldives are threatened by sea level rise, with some predictions suggesting most of the nation will become uninhabitable during the 21st century.
-The country is striving to adapt to climate change, and Maldivian authorities have been prominent in international political advocacy to implement climate change mitigation.
+Climate change is a major issue for the Maldives.
+As an archipelago of low-lying islands and atolls in the Indian Ocean, the existence of the Maldives is severely threatened by sea level rise.
+By 2050, 80% of the country could become uninhabitable due to global warming.
+According to the World Bank, with "future sea levels projected to increase in the range of 10 to 100 centimeters by the year 2100, the entire country could be submerged".
+The Maldives is striving to adapt to climate change, and Maldivian authorities have been prominent in international political advocacy to implement climate change mitigation.

 Sea level rise

-Climate change severely threatens the existence of the Maldives, as an archipelago of low-lying islands and atolls in the Indian Ocean.
-According to the World Bank, with "future sea levels projected to increase in the range of 10 to 100 centimeters by the year 2100, the entire country could be submerged".
-By 2050, 80% of the country could become uninhabitable due to global warming.
-In 1988, Maldivian authorities claimed that rising seas could entirely cover the nation within the next 30 years.
+In 1988, Maldivian authorities believed that rising seas could already entirely cover the nation within the next 30 years, stating that "an estimated rise of 20 to 30 centimetres in the next 20 to 40 years [would] be 'catastrophic'".
+By 2021, 90% of islands in the Maldives experienced severe erosion, 97% of the country no longer had fresh groundwater, and more than 50% of the national budget was being spent on efforts to adapt to the effects of climate change.
+The country lost one of its primary natural defenses in a 2016 bleaching event that affected about 60% of its coral reefs.

-The Intergovernmental Panel on Climate Change's 2007 report predicted the upper limit of the sea level rises will be 59 cm by 2100, which means that most of the republic's 200 inhabited islands may need to be abandoned.
+The Intergovernmental Panel on Climate Change's 2007 report predicted the upper limit of the sea level rises will be 59 cm by 2100, which means that most of the Maldives' 200 inhabited islands may need to be abandoned.
 According to researchers from the University of Southampton, the Maldives are the third most endangered island nation due to flooding from climate change as a percentage of population.

-In 2020, a three-year study at the University of Plymouth which looked at the Maldives and the Marshall Islands, found that tides move sediment to create a higher elevation, a morphological response that the researchers suggested could help low lying islands adjust to sea level rise and keep them islands habitable.
-The research also reported that sea walls were compromising islands’ ability to adjust to rising sea levels and that island drowning is an inevitable outcome for islands with coastal structures like sea walls.
+In 2020, a three-year study at the University of Plymouth which looked at the Maldives and the Marshall Islands, found that tides move sediment to create a higher elevation, a morphological response that could help low-lying islands adjust to sea level rise and keep the islands habitable.
+The research also reported that sea walls were compromising the islands’ ability to adjust to rising sea levels and that island drowning is an inevitable outcome for islands with coastal structures like sea walls.
 Hideki Kanamaru, natural resources officer with the Food and Agriculture Organization in Asia-Pacific, said the study provided a "new perspective" on how island nations could tackle the challenge of sea-level rise, and that even if islands can adapt naturally to higher seas by raising their own crests, humans still needed to double down on global warming and protection for island populations.

+However, despite the rise in sea levels the atolls making up the Maldives have grown in area in response, by perhaps 8% in 60 years.